aderyabin/rove/README.md

     select 'Select launcher to use' do
       option :launcher1 do
         option :deliver_crash_reports do
-          # Another cookbook that will be added if the option containing it is enabled
+          # Another cookbook that will be required as long as `:deliver_crash_reports` is enabled
           cookbook 'foobar_emails'

           title 'Deliver crash reports?'